 What is Invisalign Teen®?

 Invisalign® straightens teeth using a series of clear, plastic aligners.
 For teeth to move from their current crooked position to where they are supposed to be, pressure must be applied.
 With braces, this is done using metal brackets with wires threaded between them.
-With Invisalign®, pressure is applied using a series of clear aligners that have been created to put pressure on specific teeth.
-When worn in a series, they put the right amount of pressure on the teeth that need to be moved, so that they migrate to the correct position.
+With Invisalign®, we apply pressure using a series of clear aligners that place specific amounts of pressure on specific teeth.
+When worn in a series, they put the right amount of pressure on the teeth to migrate the teeth to the correct position.

-Here are seven things you should know about Invisalign® prior to visiting our office.
+Here are six things you should know about Invisalign® prior to visiting our office.

 - Easier to use.
 One of the biggest benefits of Invisalign Teen® as an alternative to braces for teens, is that the clear aligners are incredibly easy to use.
-They function like a removable retainer.
-Your teen puts them in and takes them out as needed because there is nothing fixed in place like there is with braces.
-This means that they can eat all of their favorite foods and not have to adjust their diet.
-This is important since many teens are particular about what they eat and would not want to avoid grabbing a burger with friends or eating pizza at the end-of-season soccer party.
-All they need to do is take the aligners out and put them in a secure case while eating.
+The clear aligners function like a removable retainer.
+Your teen puts the aligners in and takes them out as necessary since we do not need to permanently fix anything in place.
+As long as a teen brushes his or her teeth after each meal, the teen can eat any favorite foods and not have to adjust the diet.
+All the teen needs to do is take the aligners out and put them in a secure case while eating.
 The same is true when it comes to brushing their teeth.
-The routine of brushing and flossing is the same because the aligners come out while doing so.
 This is a far cry from braces, where the brushing and flossing routine requires additional tools and can take up to twenty minutes at a time.

 INVISALIGN TAKES A MODERN APPROACH TO STRAIGHTENING TEETH

 Check out what others are saying about our alternative to braces on Yelp: Alternative to Braces for Teens Miami